Yep, seven. Kind of a lot for a “whole foods” guy, right?

 I actually could go further with the “foods I view as supplements” list, but there’s not a clear dividing line between these and the rest of my food.

 For example, green tea.
 I don’t really drink it like tea: in order to extract the most nutrients, I steep it at close to boiling temperature and for much longer than the tea-types recommend, producing a drink far more tannic and bitter than green tea traditionally is.
 Or I’ll put the tea leaves directly into my smoothie, not for flavor but for nutrition.
-Similar with flax seeds — I don’t eat them as snacks like I do other nuts and seeds; instead I just add them to my smoothie because I know how healthy they are.
+Similar to flax seeds — I don’t eat them as snacks like I do other nuts and seeds; instead I just add them to my smoothie because I know how healthy they are.

 But I had to draw the line somewhere.
 So I did.

-Believe it or not, there are two other supplements I believe I should be taking, but am not, simply because it’s not convenient to take more pills and I’ve been lazy about it.
+Believe it or not, there are two other supplements I believe I should be taking, but I am not, simply because it’s not convenient to take more pills and I’ve been lazy about it.
 These are zinc and vitamin K2, both of which are likely deficiencies in plant-based diets.

 Zinc — Beans provide plenty of zinc; the problem is that the phytates in beans interfere with absorption.
 Zinc may be especially important for heart health, and given family history, this is important to me.